scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 without additional "glue code."
 Panel is also exploring deeper integration with AFM to enable its reuse with their kernel-side reactivity systems.

-Widgets enrich computational notebooks by enabling users to view, manipulate, and interact with their data more intimately.
-By making widget authorship and use more accessible, the full gamut of web technologies can be brought to bear on data that lives in the kernel.
-A recent article outlines the challenges and tradeoffs associated with bringing advanced data visualization tools to computational notebooks, advocating for standardized solutions to democratize the creation of notebook visualization tools across notebook platforms [@Wang2024-ki].
-Anywidget addresses this call to action by introducing such a standard.
-By removing the primary sources of friction associated with widget development and sharing, anywidget makes widget authorship practical and accessible to unlock the full power of notebooks.
+Tools for data visualization and interactivity have greater impact when compatible with more platforms, but achieving compatibility involves trade-offs.
+The full capabilities of the widget system, such as bidirectional communication, are often inaccessible to authors due to development difficulty and maintenance efforts.
+Adopting standards can minimize these impediments, enabling both broad compatibility and advanced capabilities for users.
+A recent article enumerates these challenges and advocates for standardized solutions to democratize the creation of notebook visualization tools across notebook platforms [@Wang2024-ki].
+Anywidget addresses this by introducing a standard that removes friction in widget development and sharing, making authorship practical and accessible.

 ## Acknowledgements